Skip to content

 Please verify if your device meets the system requirements and has at least 4 GB of swap configured before you continue.
 Indexing RAW images and high-resolution panoramas may require additional swap space and/or physical memory beyond the recommended minimum.

-Download our docker-compose.yml example for older ARMv7-based devices (right click and Save Link As... or use wget) to a folder of your choice, and change the configuration as needed:
+Download our compose.yaml example for older ARMv7-based devices (right click and Save Link As... or use wget) to a folder of your choice, and change the configuration as needed:

 Mostly the same installation instructions as for regular Linux servers apply.
 Commands may have to be prefixed with sudo when not running as root.